Hollywood Varieties: Production

-The film was one of a series of revue-style musicals financed by Robert Lippert and was preceded by Square Dance Jubilee.
-According to Jone Ormond:
+Hollywood Varieties was produced in five days by former vaudevillian June Ormond.
+The film was one of a series of low-budget, hourlong musical revues financed by Robert L. Lippert.
+According to June Ormond:

 I wrote this little beginning about vaudeville dying, and Bob Lippert loved it.
 The picture cost $10,000.
-1 got all the acts I knew from my years on the road Brit Wood...
+1 got all the acts I knew from my years on the road.
 We shot with three cameras in a downtown L.A. theater.
 I worked day and night on the picture, even slept on the set.
-Only problem was I hadn't come up with the ending yet.
-I had 20 minutes - the crew was gonna quit at five and we couldn't afford to keep 'em around.
-I made one of my choreography maps with the dots, an' I said, 'Gimme a few minutes, I'll put mic on.'
+Only problem was, I hadn't come up with the ending yet.
+I had 20 minutes — the crew was gonna quit at five and we couldn't afford to keep 'em around.
+I made one of my choreography maps with the dots, an' I said, 'Gimme a few minutes.'
 There was almost 100 people on the set, but I got 'em all where they had to go."